 - 1 teaspoon is 1 playing die

 - 1 tablespoon is a thumb tip

-- 3 ounces of meat is a deck of cards
+- 3 oz of meat is a deck of cards

 6. Eat mindfully

-Slow down and savor when you eat and concentrate on the taste of the food.
-Making a meal last 20 minutes allows the body to register physiological signals for fullness.
+People who practice mindful eating also try to eat more slowly and savor their food, concentrating on the taste.
+Making a meal last for 20 minutes allows the body to register all of the signals for satiety.